syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-asp-net-mvc-c-sharp.md

     'Assign some text in a cell
     worksheet.Range("A3").Text = "Hello World"

+    'Access a cell value from Excel
+    Dim value As var = worksheet.Range("A1").Value

     'Save the Excel document
     workbook.SaveAs("Output.xlsx", HttpContext.ApplicationInstance.Response, ExcelDownloadType.Open)
 End Using
 {% endhighlight %}
 {% endtabs %}

+A complete working example of how to read and edit an Excel file in ASP.NET MVC in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/ASP.NET%20MVC/Edit%20Excel).

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.
 You can also explore our [ASP.NET MVC Excel library demo](https://ej2.syncfusion.com/aspnetmvc/XlsIO/Default#/material) that shows how to create and modify Excel files from C# with just five lines of code.